 3. Average daily use

-This is a simple way to show you how much energy you’re using on average (in kilowatts per day).
-You can compare this amount with the same time last year to see how your energy use is changing (and whether energy saving tips are making a difference).
+This is a simple way to see you how much energy you’re using on average (in kilowatt hours per day).
+You can compare this amount with the same time last year to see if your energy use is changing (and whether tips for saving energy are making a difference).

 This shows you the cost of your current electricity bill, not to be confused with the figure that shows the amount of money you previously owe.

 If you’ve missed a payment or your payment hasn’t been received, the amount you owe (debt) will be reflected here.
-If you are having trouble paying your previous bill, call your energy company to get help.
-You may also be eligible for a Utility Relief Grant to help pay unpaid bills.
+If you are having trouble paying your previous bill, call your energy company to get payment difficulty help.
+You may also be eligible for a Utility Relief Grant to help towards what you owe.

 This part of the bill tells you how often your bills arrive and whether you’re paying for one month or three months of electricity.